top of page

 JOSHUA LIAO

-Joshua Liao is a Professor and Distinguished Chair at the University of Texas Southwestern Medical Center where he leads clinical care, education, and research in the Division of General Internal Medicine and clinical and translational research methods across campus.
+Joshua Liao is an internationally recognized health policy expert and Professor and Distinguished Chair at the University of Texas Southwestern Medical Center.
+There, he leads clinical care, education, and research in the Division of General Internal Medicine as well as clinical and translational research methods across campus.
 Dr. Liao founded and leads PROPEL.

 • Twitter